Kitware/trame/docs/content/docs/getting_started.md

 ### Listening to change

-Let's pretend we want to monitor the value of `slider_value` within our Python application and execute a method when such variable gets updated.
+Let's pretend we want to monitor the value of `slider_value` within our Python application and execute a method when that variable gets updated.
-The code below illustate how we can annotate function so they can be called when a value of our shared state is modified.
+The code below illustate how we can annotate a function so it can be called when a value of our shared state is modified.

 ```python
 from trame import change